Arkadiy-Garber/MagicLamp/README.md

     git clone https://github.com/Arkadiy-Garber/MagicLamp.git
     cd MagicLamp
     bash setup.sh
-    source activate magiclamp
+    conda activate magiclamp
-(if "source activate magiclamp" does not work, you can use "conda activate magiclamp")
+(if "conda activate magiclamp" does not work, you can use "source activate magiclamp")

 ### Installation if you don't have Conda